TheRobBrennan/microsoft-parter-network/modules/Publish a web app to Azure with Visual Studio/README.md

 # Exercise - Create a new ASP.NET Core app

+In this unit, you'll create, build, and run a new ASP.NET Core web application on your local machine.
+You'll need Visual Studio 2019 installed with the ASP.NET and web development and Azure development workloads installed.

+## Create an ASP.NET Core project

+## Build and test on your local machine

 # Explore the Azure App Service

 # Exercise - Publish an ASP.NET app from Visual Studio